Charles Lavigne

-Bishop Charles Lavigne, S.J. was a Roman Catholic Latin Rite bishop from France who was appointed as the first Vicar Apostolic in the Syro-Malabar Catholic Vicariate of Kottayam on 20 May 1887.
+Charles Lavigne, S.J. was a Catholic bishop of the Latin Church from France who was appointed the first Vicar Apostolic in the Syro-Malabar Catholic Church Vicariate of Kottayam on 20 May 1887.
 After shifting the seat of Kottayam Vicariate to Changanacherry on 16 September 1890, his term ended on 28 July 1896.
 He later served as the first Bishop of Trincomalee, Sri Lanka from 27 August 1898 until his death at Marvejols in France on 11 July 1913.
+He is famous for his contributions for education with help of Catholic Church, in Travancore and Malabar region, especially St Berchmans English High School (1891).

 Early life

 Louis Charles Lavigne was born in the Lavigne family on 6 January 1840 at Marvejols in France.
 His father was a farmer and an employee in a weaving mill.
 Charles' mother Louie Gordon was a convert from Protestantism.
 Charles was the youngest of the 12 children in the family.
 After his primary education at the school of Christian Brothers and higher education at a Jesuit college at the City of Mend in France, he joined seminary for priestly formation.
 Though his intention was to become a Jesuit priest, he first became a diocesan priest respecting the wishes of his parents.

 Charles' priestly ordination was on 17 December 1864 at Mend by the imposition of hands by Msgr.
 Flockier.
 Charles was professor at Mend Diocesan Minor Seminary at the time of his ordination and he continued that for two more years.
 He joined the novitiate house of the Society of Jesus at Toulouse in France and did his religious profession on 27 December 1866.
 Then he served as prefect of the seminarians and teacher and prefect of studies in the minor seminary at Monbana in France for five years.
 Afterwards, he taught Mathematics and Physics at Kausia College.

-Since Jesuits were expelled from France in 1880, he moved to Spain and worked as Science Professor at Uclés College.
+Since Jesuits were expelled from France in 1880, he moved to Spain and worked as a science professor at Uclés College.
 He was then transferred to Rome as assistant to Fr.
 Buck S.J., the general secretary of the Society of Jesus.
 After the death of Fr.
 Buck, Fr.
 Charles returned from Rome to France.